ralna/GALAHAD/doc/Python/sbls.rst

              if an implicit or null-space preconditioner is used, assess and correct for ill conditioned basis matrices. space_critical : bool
-             if space is critical, ensure allocated arrays are no bigger than needed.
+             if ``space_critical`` is True, every effort will be made to use as little space as possible.
+This may result in longer computation time.
           deallocate_error_fatal : bool
-             exit if any deallocation fails.
+             if ``deallocate_error_fatal`` is True, any array/pointer
+             deallocation error will terminate execution.
+Otherwise,
+             computation will continue.
           symmetric_linear_solver : str
              indefinite linear equation solver used.
           definite_linear_solver : str